-Part of a $7.3 billion Los Angeles International Airport capital improvement program, the $508 million Terminal 1 renovation and improvement project will expand and upgrade facilities for Southwest Airlines operations.
+Part of a $7.3 billion Los Angeles International Airport capital improvement program, the $508 million Terminal 1 renovation and improvement project expanded and upgraded facilities for Southwest Airlines operations.

-The updates will create a smoother, more intuitive passenger-centered experience in the 346,000-square-foot terminal.
+The updates create a smoother, more intuitive passenger-centered experience in the 346,000-square-foot terminal.

-The terminal's entrance, ticket counters, and Skycap operations will be moved from the east end of the building to the west side to ease traffic congestion — a problem motorists frequently encounter when entering the central terminal area at peak travel times.
+The terminal’s entrance, ticket counters, and Skycap operations were moved from the east end of the building to the west side to ease traffic congestion — a problem motorists frequently encountered when entering the central terminal area at peak travel times.

-A reprogrammed departures and arrivals level will feature a “Lobby of the Future,” which includes self check-in and self-tag bag drop kiosks, a 12-lane security screening checkpoint, two large bag claim devices, and a high-speed in-line screening baggage handling system.
-Combined, these features will make departure and arrivals systems more balanced and efficient both curbside and within the terminal.
+A reprogrammed departures and arrivals level features a “Lobby of the Future,” which includes self check-in and self-tag bag drop kiosks, a 12-lane security screening checkpoint, two large bag claim devices, and a high-speed in-line screening baggage handling system.
+Combined, these features help to make departure and arrivals systems more balanced and efficient both curbside and within the terminal.

-Once through security, passengers will experience a bright, modern concourse.
-Twelve gates will have new, enlarged hold rooms with integrated concessions and passenger amenities.
-An additional 25,000 square feet of retail and dining space will feature a variety of finishing materials and sculpted facades, nearly doubling the current concessions area.
+Once through security, passengers experience a bright, modern concourse.
+Twelve gates feature new, enlarged, light-filled hold rooms with integrated concessions and passenger amenities.
+An additional 25,000 square feet of retail and dining space highlights a variety of finishing materials and sculpted facades, nearly doubling the past concessions area.

-Other improvements will include enhanced lighting and daylighting, better views to the terminal exterior, improved signage, and vertical transportation.
-New architectural elements will blend in with existing terminal treatments to effectively blur the line between existing and new building areas.
-To accommodate the airline's larger Boeing 737 aircraft, new passenger boarding bridges will be installed, along with upgraded aircraft apron pavement, a hydrant fueling system, and electric vehicle chargers.
+Other improvements include enhanced lighting and daylighting, better views to the terminal exterior, improved signage, and vertical transportation.
+New architectural elements blend in with existing terminal treatments to effectively blur the line between existing and new building areas.
+To accommodate the airline’s larger Boeing 737 aircraft, new passenger boarding bridges were installed, along with upgraded aircraft apron pavement, a hydrant fueling system, and electric vehicle chargers.

-The project will be phased to ensure continuous airport operations.
+The project was phased to ensure continuous airport operations throughout the construction phase.